liziyue17/liziyue17.github.io/_pages/about.md

   - /about.html
 ---

-## I will join [Department of Information Systems and Operations Management (ISOM)(https://eng.famu.fsu.edu/)] at Tilburg University starting September 2026.
+## I will join the [Department of Information Systems and Operations Management (ISOM)](https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/information-systems-and-operations-management) at Tilburg University starting September 2026.

 I am Ziyue (Jelly) Li, a postdoctoral researcher at the [FAMU-FSU College of Engineering](https://eng.famu.fsu.edu/).
 My research applies stochastic modeling, economic analysis, and optimization methods to address challenges in urban transportation planning and decision-making.
 My work focuses on developing analytical and algorithmic approaches to support more efficient, intelligent, sustainable, and resilient transportation systems.